|

-The SSRA would like to take the opportunity to wish all of its members, and target shooters across the globe, a merry Christmas and all the best for 2012.
 Don't forget to enter the SSRA postal competitions: CanDicap, Speedway and Medal.
 There is still time to enter online and entries will be accepted until 1 January 2012.
 Click here to enter or visit the Enter Domestic Competitions online page to find out more.

-that end will set out to assist with the Scottish Air Rifle Blind Shooting
+The SSRA is keen to promote target shooting for all, and to that end will set out to assist with the Scottish Air Rifle Blind Shooting Championships held at Denwood in 2012.

-Championships held at Denwood in 2012.
-For more information on the sport and how you can help
+For more information on the sport and how you can help promote it, contact Jim Hammond.

 An ISSF judges course, designed to give applicants a national British Shooting C licence and put existing holders firmly on the road to a B licence, is set to be held in the autumn of 2012 in central Scotland, potentially Edinburgh, with easy access to the airport.
 While the course helps preparations for the 2014 Commonwealth Games in Glasgow by qualifying officials to ISSF standards, the course will be open to anyone in the UK.
-This two-day course will be run by experienced by ISSF officials and for more information or to register your interest, contact Jim McIntosh
+This two-day course will be run by experienced by ISSF officials and for more information or to register your interest, contact Jim McIntosh.

 The SSRA has announced that it will stage its 10m Air Rifle Championships at the Scottish Police College in Tulliallan by Kincardine-on-Forth on Saturday and Sunday, March 17-18 of 2012.
 The competition will be run along ISSF guidelines and some accommodation is hoped to be available on site.
-For more information and to arrange for an entry form by mail or for download, contact Ian Henderson at executive@ssra.co.uk.
-Online entering will also be made available.

 After an exciting and tense final, Robin Law narrowly held off Sarah Bates in Callander to win the first SSRA Air GP of the 2011-12 season with Kathryn Williamson in third.
 Earlier, Sarah Bates won A class, B class went to Mark Joyce, Maria Bexley took the honours in C class and early bird Bill Vaughan won D class.
 Detailed scores can be found here for Rifle and Pistol here.

 The decision by the Commonwealth Games Federation to vote for Gold Coast to host the 2018 Commonwealth Games overshadowed another important series of decisions made at the CGF meeting on St Kitts and Nevis in the Caribbean.
 After lobbying by the Commonwealth Games Federation (European Division) members the federation voted to resurrect a number of events to the CG programme, including Women's Prone Rifle.
 While this decision does not automatically mean that the event will be added to the 2014 Games in Glasgow, the CG2014 organisation will review the decisions and rule on this by March 2012.
-Despite this caveat it would seem highly likely that Jen McIntosh will be given the chance to defend her title on her own soil in three years' time and indeed offer her compatriots the opportunity to add to Scotland's superb gold haul in target shooting.
-We await developments eagerly . . .

-Click here to read more:
+Click here to read more.

 The date for SSRA Air Grand Prix 3 at Denwood has been moved to 22 January 2012.
 The change from the original date of 15 January was requested by Denwood for logistical reasons.

 Balerno & Currie Rifle Club will hold their annual Open event on the weekend of 19 and 20 November.
-An entry form can be downloaded here Email inquiries can be made here.
+An entry form can be downloaded here.
+Email inquiries can be made here.

 A range of new functions has now become available at http://forms.ssra.co.uk. for everyone to use.
 Now, entering competitions and paying for fees; joining and/or renewing SSRA membership; and downloading entry forms for a range of SSRA events throughout the year can be done by a simple process.
 By now existing SSRA members should have received an email giving them a "get you started" link into the new membership pages.
 If you are a member and have not received such an email click here and provide your name, SSRA membership number and your current email address.

-Mel Mutch had to contend with bitingly cold conditions as the sole Scottish representative in the UK Police team at the European Championships at Vingsted in Denmark.
-He came 13th with a score of 585 and 30x in a field of 31 competitors."Three shooters were on 587 for a shoot-off for 7th and 8th place," explained Mutch.
-"Chris Brown of Leicester was in a shoot-off and went into final 7th and finished 6th.
 "My finger kept on getting cold so lost all feeling in it. - stopped three times to get sensation back into hand," he went on.
-"Others had prepped for this by bringing heat packs that they kept near them in a bag so they could defrost their hands between shots.
+"Others had prepared for this by bringing heat packs that they kept near them in a bag so they could defrost their hands between shots.
 A duvet in evidence too - heaven knows how much that cost in excess baggage..."

 Mel Mutch will fly out to Vingsted in Denmark as the sole Scottish representative in the UK Police team at the European Championships.
 The standard of the competition is high and the UK team is made up of two men in the prone, two in the men's 3P and air.
 The ladies have two for prone and are also competing in 3P and air.
 Mutch will look to improve on his 13th place from last year.

 Bobby Spence made the final of the Men's Prone at the Commonwealth Shooting Federation (ED) event held at Bisley but could not stop James Huckle taking the title.
 Mel Mutch had delivered a superb 595 in the elimination round but came up short in qualifying.
-Spence faced a whole new experience by making the final:

-Having a big audience!
 For detailed results from the CSF programme of events, visit the ESSU site.

 The Scotland team won the annual ATSC match against the Army at the Ash Ranges.
 Scores of 1154 from Bill Brown, 1164 from Bill Baird, 1149 from Lenny Thomson and 1145 from Ian Henderson secured victory.